31337root/holbertonschool-zero_day/0x01-emacs/README.md

-In this folder you can find the answer to:
+In this folder you can find the answer to the whole project about emacs.

-What is the command to open a file from within Emacs?